Our area of focus and expertise

 A Chartered Accountant by profession, Jeremy holds a Bachelor of Commerce & Administration (Victoria University of Wellington), a Post-Graduate Diploma in Development Studies (Distinction) (Massey University), and a Master of Philosophy in development studies (Massey University).

 Moni Psenner – Senior Associate

 Moni holds a graduate degree in language studies (Leopold-Franzens Universität Innsbruck), a diploma in export and international business activities (The Management Center Innsbruck), and a Diploma in Crisis / Emergency Management & Contingency Planning (UMIT).
-She is a trained crisis and contingency manager.
-Currently she is studying International Affairs (MA) at the Fletcher School of Law and Diplomacy at Tufts University.
-Link to Moni’s website
+She is a trained crisis and contingency manager is currently studying International Affairs (MA) at the Fletcher School of Law and Diplomacy at Tufts University.

 Z Allan Ntata – Associate